Thank you for visiting ACErotica. We hope you enjoy your stay.

 Nine for Eleven

 (2018: Mg11, hj, cons, cum, voy – 3840 words)

 Sundays in the park will never be the same.

 (2018: Mg+7–11, Mf13, cons, prost – 4518 words)

 Visiting certain Asian countries can be very rewarding—if you know where to look.

-A young voyeur takes a chance with the man in the back apartment.
+A young voyeur is frustrated that she can only watch, and takes a chance with the single man in the back apartment.

 Who really is the bad guy, anyway?
 Part sex romp, part political rant, all magnum opus.